Schlumberger Limited (NYSE:SLB) Shares Bought by Lowe Brockenbrough & Co. Inc.

 In related news, Director Pierre Chereque sold 8,249 shares of the company’s stock in a transaction dated Wednesday, February 2nd.
 The shares were sold at an average price of $39.31, for a total value of $324,268.19.
 The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
 Also, CAO Howard Guild sold 25,500 shares of the company’s stock in a transaction dated Wednesday, January 26th.
 The shares were sold at an average price of $39.02, for a total transaction of $995,010.00.
 The disclosure for this sale can be found here.
 Insiders have sold 46,634 shares of company stock valued at $1,719,229 in the last ninety days.
 Insiders own 0.26% of the company’s stock.

 A number of analysts have recently commented on SLB shares.
-Oddo Securities started coverage on Schlumberger in a research note on Thursday, October 14th.
+Cowen upped their target price on Schlumberger from $40.00 to $42.00 and gave the stock an “outperform” rating in a research note on Monday, January 24th.
+Exane BNP Paribas upgraded Schlumberger from a “neutral” rating to an “outperform” rating and set a $45.00 target price on the stock in a research note on Wednesday, January 26th.
+Royal Bank of Canada upped their target price on Schlumberger from $42.00 to $45.00 and gave the stock an “outperform” rating in a research note on Monday, January 24th.
+Oddo Bhf started coverage on Schlumberger in a research note on Thursday, October 14th.
 They issued an “outperform” rating and a $44.50 target price on the stock.
-BNP Paribas upgraded Schlumberger from a “neutral” rating to an “outperform” rating and set a $45.00 target price on the stock in a research note on Wednesday, January 26th.
-Susquehanna Bancshares upped their target price on Schlumberger from $41.00 to $43.00 in a research note on Monday, January 24th.
-Citigroup upped their target price on Schlumberger from $40.00 to $42.00 and gave the stock a “buy” rating in a research note on Monday, January 24th.
-Finally, Exane BNP Paribas upgraded Schlumberger from a “neutral” rating to an “outperform” rating and set a $45.00 target price on the stock in a research note on Wednesday, January 26th.
+Finally, BNP Paribas upgraded Schlumberger from a “neutral” rating to an “outperform” rating and set a $45.00 target price on the stock in a research note on Wednesday, January 26th.
 Two research analysts have rated the stock with a hold rating, fourteen have given a buy rating and one has assigned a strong buy rating to the company’s stock.
 According to data from MarketBeat.com, the stock currently has a consensus rating of “Buy” and an average price target of $42.42.

 Schlumberger Profile